syncfusion-content/wpf-docs/wpf/SfSurfaceChart/Getting-Started.md

 {% endhighlight %}

-Now, we have a data model property which hold values of each item in the collection.
+Now, you have a data model property which hold values of each item in the collection.

 {% highlight C# %}

 public ObservableCollection<Data> DataValues { get; set; }

 {% endhighlight %}
-Also we have a property for row and column size in the given data’s.
+Also you have a property for row and column size in the given data.

 {% highlight C# %}